+Thirsty?
+Throat feeling a bit dry?
 Mild cases of dehydration are a pretty common occurrence and aren’t anything to get too worked up about.
 Very often the minor symptoms associated with mild dehydration such as headaches and irritability can be alleviated with a glass or two of water.
-There is a debate in the health community that deals with the recommendation of eight glasses of water a day for healthy living.
-The truth is that we can get almost that much liquid from ordinary dietary ingestion, i.e., having something to drink with a meal.
-However, if you are an active individual or it is excessively warm where you live, your liquid intake needs to be increased to compensate for perspiration.
+If you’re sweating a lot because you are an active individual or it is excessively warm where you live, your liquid intake needs to be increased to compensate for perspiration.
 Usually people don’t notice dehydration until it turns into heat exhaustion.
 If things get that bad for you, then you need to start worrying.
 Severe dehydration is no joke—it can definitely kill you.

 Symptoms of Dehydration

 - Loss of appetite

 - Visual snow

 Generally speaking, dehydration is caused by a reduction of liquids in one’s body.
 You might be picturing a trip through the desert on a nameless horse, but it could just as well happen in the safety of your own home.
 Dehydration could be caused by overdoing it on the treadmill, prolonged exposure to a dry environment, blood loss, diarrhea, hyperthermia, shock, vomiting, burns, excessive tears, drug or alcohol use, diseases like cholera, yellow fever, shigellosis, diabetes, food borne illness, or fasting.